-This functionality also allows you to improve your customisation of email definitions.
+This functionality also allows you to improve your customization of email definitions.
 Using the same editor and preview icon you are able to view the email that will be sent out following the changes you have made to it.

 In the event that you make any changes to the email definition that cause issues, these can be identified by previewing the email definition.
 Simple, and powerful.